National Water Research Institute

-The National Water Research Institute (NWRI), a 501(c)(3) California nonprofit organization, was founded in 1991.
+The National Water Research Institute (NWRI), a 501(c)(3) nonprofit organization based in Fountain Valley, California was founded in 1991.
 NWRI Collaborates with water utilities, regulators, and researchers in innovative ways to help develop new healthy, and sustainable sources of drinking water.
 NWRI was founded by the Joan Irvine Smith & Athalie R. Clarke Foundation in 1991.

 NWRI assembles teams of scientific and technical experts who provide credible independent peer review of water projects.
 These teams develop recommendations that support investment in advanced water treatment infrastructure and public health, and that enable water resource management decisions grounded in science and best practices.

 Funding

 NWRI's core funding comes from the peer review services it provides to government agencies and public utility clients.
 It also receives annual funding from member agencies, which are: